 There about 1.5 billion blogs on the internet.
 Individuals, small businesses, and even large corporations are members of the blogging community.
 Blogs are also very important for marketing and PR; they boost e-commerce sales and are ideal for revamping a business's image.

-Blogging is a great way to share your knowledge with the rest of the world
+Blogging is a great way to share your knowledge with the rest of the world and a popular way to make money from home!

 You don’t have to be an expert in quantum physics or a tech-geek to run a blog.
 You don’t even have to be a fascinating writer, for that matter.
 All you need to do is write about something you care deeply about.
 There are many ways to present any given topic but the most important thing is to be honest, so that the blog can become the embodiment of your thoughts, knowledge and opinions.
 You can be informative, provocative, educational, entertaining and a thousand other things – you and your topic will shape your blogging persona.
 Once your blog begins to acquire a specific individuality, it shall attract like-minded people.